-The RADEONTM 8500 and RADEONTM 7500 provide hardware support for one DVI-I monitor or two VGA monitors using the supplied DVI-I-to-VGA adapter.
-A TV can also be used to expand your desktop by using the S-Video out.
+The RADEONTM 9000 family provides hardware support for one VGA monitor and one flat panel monitor, or two VGA monitors using a DVI-I-to-VGA adapter\.
+It also provides TV Output via an S-Video out or a Composite out connector.